opendatasoft/ods-documentation-explore-api/source/includes/v1/catalog_api.md

 ### Parameters

-The dataset identifier is passed as a part of the URL as indicated by the `<dataset_id>` placeholder in the exemple on the right.
+The dataset identifier is passed as a part of the URL as indicated by the `<dataset_id>` placeholder in the example on the right.

 Other parameters, passed as query parameters, are described below: